zeisss/userd/README.md

 Microservice to create/read/update and authenticate users.

+## About Users

+The user object currently consists of only a few fields:

+ * `profile_name` - A name that the user should be able to give himself.
+ * `email` - The email of the user
+ * `email_verified` - Has the email of the user already been verified to work?
+ * `login_name` and `login_password_hash` - The login credentials needed for `Authenticate()`

+The `email` and `login_name` must each be unique among all users.

+If the consumer wants to use the email as the login_name, it must be provided separately for each field.
+The consumer is responsible for updating both fields (see the API), if the email changes.

 ## Email Verification

 When creating a new user, the email is considered 'unverified'.
 Based on the `--auth-email` command line arguments,